 Of course, Citizenship and PSHE are subjects that go far beyond what is done in the classroom.
 Pupils are encouraged to become involved in the community and are supported in charity fundraising efforts throughout the year.

-During the summer term we hold a Curriculum Enrichment Day, whereby the whole school comes off their normal timetable and partake in day long citizenship based activities that stretch the pupils’ imagination and creativity.
+During the summer term we hold a Curriculum Enrichment Day, whereby the whole school comes off their normal timetable and partake in day long citizenship and PSHE based activities that stretch the pupils’ imagination and creativity.

 Active Citizenship